 As soon as most of the liquid from eggs dries up, remove the pan from heat and allow the eggs to finish cooking

-Serve with a cup of chai and bread of your choice
+Sprinkle the cilantro on top and serve with a cup of chai and bread of your choice